nhoussay/groom/doc/init.md

-Sample init scripts and service configuration for pivxd
+Sample init scripts and service configuration for groomd
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/pivxd.service:    systemd service unit configuration
+    contrib/init/groomd.service:    systemd service unit configuration
-    contrib/init/pivxd.openrc:     OpenRC compatible SysV style init script contrib/init/pivxd.openrcconf: OpenRC conf.d file
+    contrib/init/groomd.openrc:     OpenRC compatible SysV style init script contrib/init/groomd.openrcconf: OpenRC conf.d file
-    contrib/init/pivxd.conf:       Upstart service configuration file
+    contrib/init/groomd.conf:       Upstart service configuration file
-    contrib/init/pivxd.init:       CentOS compatible SysV style init script
+    contrib/init/groomd.init:       CentOS compatible SysV style init script

 Service User
 ---------------------------------

 All three Linux startup configurations assume the existence of a "groom" user and group.
 They must be created before attempting to use these scripts.
-The macOS configuration assumes pivxd will be set up for the current user.
+The macOS configuration assumes groomd will be set up for the current user.

 Configuration
 ---------------------------------

-At a bare minimum, pivxd requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, pivxd will shutdown promptly after startup.
+At a bare minimum, groomd requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, groomd will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that pivxd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that groomd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If pivxd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+If groomd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
 Read access to this file controls who can access it through RPC.